top of page

 The term 'renegade' has a fascinating etymology that traces its origins to the Spanish language.
 It derives from the Spanish word 'renegado,' which itself has its roots in the Medieval Latin word 'renegatus.'
 In this context, 'renegatus' was used to describe someone who had renounced or denied their faith, particularly in reference to those who converted from Christianity to Islam during the Middle Ages.
 Over time, this notion of abandoning one's beliefs or allegiances evolved, and 'renegade' came to describe a person who had forsaken their previous group, principles, or affiliations to align with a different and often opposing faction or cause.
 Thus, the term carries a rich historical connotation of radical change and defiance of established norms.

-Quiz: Find the meaning of renegade
+Find the correct meaning of the noun renegade:

 Try Again!